Eltayeb-Elgaali/integrate/README.md

 > these changes were made on ```master``` before merging ```introduction```

 - HTML changes : add css file, add header and footer, add navbar
-- CSS changes: add style to header and footer
+- CSS changes: add style to header and footer.

+> these changes were made on ```master``` before merging ```main-text```

+- HTML changes : add introduction HTML, aside HTML.
+- CSS changes : add style to section, paragraph and aside.